Step 4: Full View

 Should Engineer B seek clarification of the franchiser's reasons for the confidentiality instruction before accepting the peer review engagement, or accept the engagement as structured and manage the resulting conflict between faithful agency and peer notification obligations after the fact?

-Seek Clarification Before Accepting Engagement Board's choice Before accepting the franchiser's engagement, ask the franchiser to explain the business reason for the confidentiality instruction and negotiate engagement terms that permit at minimum the minimum disclosure required by Section III.8.a, conditioning acceptance on a satisfactory resolution of the conflict.
+O1 Before accepting the franchiser's engagement, ask the franchiser to explain the business reason for the confidentiality instruction and negotiate engagement terms that permit at minimum the minimum disclosure required by Section III.8.a, conditioning acceptance on a satisfactory resolution of the conflict.
+Board's choice

 The pre-engagement client instruction clarification obligation and the conflict recognition duty together support the position that Engineer B should have interrogated the confidentiality instruction before accepting, because a facially anomalous instruction signals a structural incompatibility that a competent engineer must investigate.
 The incumbent engineer knowledge requirement invoked by Engineer B against the client instruction further supports the view that Engineer B had an independent basis to recognize the conflict at the outset.
 Against this, the faithful agent duty and the at-will employment symmetry principle support the position that Engineer B was entitled to accept the engagement as offered, relying on the franchiser's legitimate authority to structure the transition and manage the timing of Engineer A's notification.